ibexa/documentation-developer/docs/api/extending_the_rest_api.md

 To create a REST controller, you need to extend the `ezpublish_rest.controller.base` service, as well as the `eZ\Publish\Core\REST\Server\Controller` class.

-Let's create a very simple controller, that has a `sayHello()` method, that takes a name as an argument.
+First create a very simple controller, that has a `sayHello()` method, that takes a name as an argument.

 **My/Bundle/RestBundle/Rest/Controller/DefaultController.php**